Key Performance Indicators

 Perhaps you want to show data that’s not already in Google Analytics or Search Console.
 Ultimately, what sets your SEO reports apart is the amount of custom data you include that can provide the client with the best possible picture of actions and performance.

 For instance, you may be tracking keyword ranking data in a platform such as SEMrush.
-You can easily export a spreadsheet of keywords, weed through the list to include the ones most relevant to a client’s business, and upload the resulting file into a CSV widget.
+You can easily export a spreadsheet of keywords, comb through the list to include the ones most relevant to a client’s business, and upload the resulting file into a CSV widget.
 A simple CSV import from SEMrush for keyword position and search volume looks like this.

 For more details, see our article on spreadsheet integration with Megalytic